 In cold climates, achieving and maintaining these conditions might be challenging.
 However, there are several ways to do it, including using a heat lamp, a tank heater, or a room heater.

-Have you seen this : How to Create a Pet-Friendly Workspace When Working from Home?
+Also to see : How to Create a Pet-Friendly Workspace When Working from Home?

 The enclosure or tank you choose plays a critical role in the care of your pet tarantula.
 In cold climates, the type of enclosure you select can significantly influence the spider’s ability to stay warm and maintain the necessary humidity.